Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Kia Optima Insurance
+How to Find Low Cost Kia Optima Insurance

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Optima car insurance rates.
 Take advantage of our free quote tool below to compare quotes from top companies right now.